 What is a Foster Home?

-A foster home is a temporary living situation for pets in our program while they are awaiting placement in a permanent home or to move into one of our overnight adoption programs.
+A foster home is a temporary living situation for pets in our program while they are awaiting placement in a permanent home or to move into one of our onsite adoption programs.
 Foster families provide shelter, food, care and love.
 The number of animals we can save depends entirely on the number of people who open their homes and hearts to foster them.

 Being a pet foster family has rewards beyond the essential value of helping a pet in need find a new home.
 For some, it is a chance to have an animal companion without a lifetime commitment, or to try new companions for an existing pet.
-For others, it is the special challenge of helping an animal recover from an illness or injury, the trauma of losing a beloved owner or home, or to overcome a behavioral issue.
+For others, it is the special challenge of helping an animal recover from an illness or injury, the trauma of losing a beloved owner or home, or to decompress.
 Occasionally, it’s the joy of giving extra TLC to kittens and puppies too young to be adopted.

 How Long Can I Expect to Foster a Pet?